The Importance of Culture

 Our understandings of the role and forms of motivation in individual and organizational learning has likewise advanced over the past forty years.
 From clear goals and direction through balancing financial and social rewards to optimal motivation and engagement that includes inspirational vision, passion and effective caring for participants’ development — a well-balanced set of of the “right” elements, effectively included, can create “supercharged” performance by evoking intrinsic as well as extrinsic motivators in balanced and strategically activated unison.

-Perhaps the best time to work on culture development is before your company is in trouble.
-A simultaneous focus on resilience and performance represents the most balanced and effective approach over time.
+A good time to work on your company’s culture development is before your company is in trouble.
+A simultaneous focus on resilience and performance can represent the most balanced and effective approach over time.